Skip to content

 Info

-Although locale (which contains a language code such as sv and a country code such as SE) is used for getting the label for set and option fields, the CRM only stores a label for each language, so the country part of the locale will have no affect on the rendering of the field.
+Although locale (which contains a language code such as sv and a country code such as SE) is used for getting the label for set and option fields, the CRM only stores a label for each language, so the country part of the locale will have no effect on the rendering of the field.

 File properties